ip-tools/python-epo-ops-client/docs/contributing.md

 ### Implement Features

-Look through TODOS.md or GitHub issues for features.
+We are tracking all sorts of tasks within the [backlog](backlog.md) file and as issues on GitHub.
+Just pick one, submit a corresponding patch, or start a discussion around it.
 Anything tagged with "feature" is open to whoever wants to implement it.

 ### Write Documentation